roberthawdon/dfshow/README.rst

 **Arch**

-Builds of DF-SHOW are available in the AUR
+Releases of DF-SHOW are available in the AUR

 .. code-block:: bash